BUREAU OF ENVIRONMENTAL HEALTH

 Our goal is to control and prevent housing/environmental conditions, which result in childhood lead poisoning.
-This is accomplished by providing educational information to the public, coordination with the City agencies rehabilitating targeted high-risk affordable housing, investigation and early response to families of lead-poisoned children, enforcement of applicable laws, and response to community complaints.
+This is accomplished by providing educational information to the public, coordinating with the City agencies rehabilitating targeted high-risk affordable housing, investigating and early response to families of lead-poisoned children, enforcement of applicable laws, and response to community complaints.

 Lead Program is responsible for: